 Perhaps (or probably) if the DAT had been available, in at least one unit, not expired, in Spain or at least in a neighboring country, or perhaps if the symptoms of the disease had been diagnosed promptly, that child would still be alive.

 If he had been vaccinated, would he have been saved for sure?
 The answer is not so obvious, as we know that vaccinated is not always the same as immunized, or effectively immunized.

 Also interesting this sentence, always from http://www.epicentro.iss.it/problemi/difterite/RiflessioniSpagna.asp: “The Spanish authorities checked the people who had been in contact with the child (family members, classmates, health workers who assisted him during the illness): everyone was given the vaccine and a pharyngeal swab was applied.
-8 classmates, in good standing with vaccinations, in which the C. diphtheriae, have been placed in isolation and treated with antibiotics. ”this confirms that the beat circulates undisturbed even among the vaccinated.
-This is not insignificant: inserting this reflection in the scenario that sees the vaccination of all vaccinable subjects, in the name of the defense of the non-vaccinable (immunosuppressed, for example), would change the conclusions.
+8 classmates, in good standing with vaccinations, in which the C. diphtheriae, were placed in isolation and treated with antibiotics. ”this confirms that the bacteria circulate undisturbed even among vaccinated.
+This is not trivial: inserting this reflection in the scenario that sees the vaccination of all vaccinable subjects, in the name of the defense of the non-vaccinable (immunosuppressed, for example), would change the conclusions considerably.
 Could the little victim have contracted diphtheria from one of his vaccinated companions?